\emph{Ab initio} study of (100) diamond surface spins: Results

-where $E_{\text{des}}$ is the desorption energy barrier, $k_{\text{B}}$ is the Boltzmann constant, $T$ is temperature, $\nu_n$ is the frequency prefactor which is typically 10$^{15}$~1/s due to the larger entropy of the desorbed molecules in vacuum~\cite{alfe_absolute_2006, alfe_ab_2007}. $\theta$ is the coverage of OH on DB site, which is equal to one here.
-Because the activation energy barriers of OH desorption would possibly be influenced by the local environment, we calculate the energy barriers of the three considered models as Fig.~\ref{Fig2}(a).
-An illustration of OH thermal desorption from diamond step edge is shown in Fig.~\ref{Fig3}(a).
+where $E_{\text{des}}$ is the desorption energy barrier, $k_{\text{B}}$ is the Boltzmann constant, $T$ is temperature, $\nu_n$ is the frequency prefactor which is typically $10^{15\pm1}$~1/s due to the larger entropy of the desorbed molecules in vacuum~\cite{alfe_absolute_2006, alfe_ab_2007}. $\theta$ is the coverage of OH on DB site, which is equal to one here.
+Because the activation energy barriers of OH desorption would possibly be influenced by the local environment, we calculate the energy barriers of the three considered models as Fig.~\ref{fig:termination}(a).
+An illustration of OH thermal desorption from diamond step edge is shown in Fig.~\ref{fig:annihilation}(a).
 The calculated energy barriers in these three models are 0.89, 1.12, and 0.96~eV, respectively.
-Next, we use Eq.~\ref{eq:desorp} to calculate the OH desorption rates as a function of temperature, as shown in Fig.~\ref{Fig3}(b).
+Next, we use Eq.~\ref{eq:desorp} to calculate the OH desorption rates as a function of temperature as shown in Fig.~\ref{fig:annihilation}(b).
 The results indicate that the number of desorbed OH groups (in one hour) at 600~\celsius \ is at least one order of magnitude more than that at 465~\celsius.
 Compared with the experimental estimation of surface density ($10^{12} \sim 10^{13}$ $\mu$B/cm$^2$), the desorption energies in the range of 0.89 $\sim$ 1.12~eV result in the removal of such amount of surface spins on a surface area of 1 cm$^2$ at 600~\celsius \ in one hour.
-At lower temperature of 465~\celsius \, it requires more than three hours to remove all spins in the same area which is consistent with the experiment observations~\cite{chu_coherent_2014,lovchinsky_nuclear_2016}.
+At a lower temperature of 465~\celsius \, it requires more than three hours to remove all spins in the same area which is consistent with the experiment observations~\cite{chu_coherent_2014,lovchinsky_nuclear_2016}.
+We note that an order of magnitude uncertainty in the frequency prefactor translates to a few factors in the annealing times but remain in the right ballpark as shown by the gray area in Fig.~\ref{fig:annihilation}(b).